-Determine the soil conditions to ensure it is suitable for the super structure and occupancy requirement.
-When installing the super structure, it is important to determine the soil density using a soil test probe where the footings (base pad) will be located under the structure.
-This is done by using a soil penetrometer.
+First, determine the soil conditions to ensure it is suitable for the super structure and occupancy requirement.
+When installing the super structure, it is important to determine the soil density with a soil test probe especially where the footings (base pad) will be placed.
+Soil test probe can be done with soil penetrometer.

 For units placed in colder climates, determine the soil bearing capacity to make sure it will support the weight of the completed units and the frost line to decide how deep frost will penetrate the ground under or around the unit.